bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 You want more users, because a (tiny) percentage of those users actually will give back and help out.
 Some of them will become maintainers next to you **or even friends.**

-So how to achieve that?
-Just ask around, say that you need help?
-Well not really...
+So how to achieve that? *Just ask around, say that you need help...?* **Well, not really...**

 ### Contribute.
 Reuse.

 The answer is easy: help others.
 Instead of building a project from scratch out of nowhere **build it on the shoulders of giants**.
 First of all, make sure someone needs it except you.
 Thanks to extending another project, you already have data about the main pain points.
 Secondly, you have a helpful community to start with.
-Thirdly, you can (and you probably should) reuse some pieces of the code from your "mother" project.
+Thirdly, you can (and you probably should) reuse some pieces of the code from another open source projects.

 Reuse has many potential advantages: